nprasha76/GenAI/README.md

 ###Offline

-###Generate embeddings for each of agent .Repeat the below process for each agent
+### Generate embeddings for each of agent .Repeat the below process for each agent

-###Go external/<Agent>Pro/src/chase_embeddings folder
+### cd external/<Agent>Pro/src/chase_embeddings folder

 ###Modify the paths in createEmbeddings.py accordingly .

-Suggested to load Path location from .env file
+Improvement :Load Path location from .env file

 ###Create embeddings